Shipping Label Basics: How to Make a Shipping Label

 Can I make a shipping label for free?

-Surely there are numerous solutions online that teach you how to make a shipping label for free, helping you generate a proper shipping label for your business and delivery needs.
+Surely there are numerous solutions online that teach you how to make a label for free, helping you generate a proper label for your business and delivery needs.

 Where should I put the shipping label on the box?

 The most common spot to place a label on the box is usually the largest side of the package.
 If there is specific extra labelling information for the delivery such as a “This Way Up” sign, then it is important to place the label on top of the box, next to the extra-label itself.
 It is also essential to have chosen a label of the correct size, making sure it doesn’t overbrim and fits entirely.

 Can I cover my shipping label in transparent tape?

 Many people choose to cover their labels in transparent tape or attaching the label in a clear plastic envelope or plastic wallet.
 This can help prevent the package from getting any damage, especially from water that may come from rain during transportation.
 If you choose to cover your label in any sort of extra material, make sure that the entire label is displayed and can be clearly read and scanned.